This page will help you understand Alaska alcohol laws and avoid expensive fines or even jail. And wasted time and……. embarrassment.

 The mandatory penalties for a first conviction of driving under the influence (DUI) are severe.

 - Jail time for at least 72 hours.

 - Driving license revocation for at least 90 days.

 - Mandatory use of an ignition interlock device (IID) for at least 12 months after end of license revocation.
 An IID prevents the engine from starting if alcohol is on the driver’s breath.

 - Submission to alcohol and drug evaluation.
 Completion of any treatment program required by the evaluating agency.

 - Payment of surcharges.
 Also of any emergency response services, if needed, in connection with the DUI.

-- Reimburse the costs of imprisonment.
+- Reimburse the costs of jailing.

 Drivers convicted of DUI who used their rights face a higher fine.
 Also longer license suspension and a longer DUI program requirement.

 Police learn ways to talk drivers into taking a field sobriety test.
 While investigating, police can and do legally lie.
 They often say the law requires it.
-To the contrary, no state in the country requires it.
+To the contrary.
+No state in the country requires it.
 So don’t be a sucker.